davosmith/moodle-realtimequiz/README.txt

 Changes:
 --------

+2014-10-28 - Moodle 2.7 compatibility fixes (from Tony Butler); reduced server load with large number of clients (from Ruslan Kabalin); ability for teachers to reconnect to running quizzes, if they navigate away from them
 2013-11-28 - More Moodle 2.6 compatibility fixes
 2013-11-19 - Moodle 2.6 compatibility fixes
 2013-07-30 - Fixed embedding images when first creating a question.